pablo-jurado/week_7_lecture_1_exercises/answers.md

 ---

-4) What does the Array object's .unshift() method do?
+4)What does the Array object's .unshift() method do?

 a.
 Adds an item to the end of the array